 Obtain a bridging visa to travel outside

-If you apply for this visa while you are in Australia, you may be eligible for a Bridging visa that allows you to stay in the country lawfully while your application is processed.
+If you apply for 190 visa while you are in Australia, you may be eligible for a Bridging visa that allows you to stay in the country lawfully while your application is processed.

 If you want to travel outside Australia while your application is being considered, you may need to apply for a specific Bridging visa that allows you to leave and return to Australia.